casbin/casbin-editor/README.md

 Open browser: http://localhost:3000/

-## Electron Build
+## For Electron

-This project supports building an Electron application for Casbin-editor.
+This project supports being built as an Electron app:

 ```shell
 yarn install
 yarn dist
 ```